UCBerkeleySETI/target-selector/README.md

 While the target selector is in the `processing` state, the `[...]:new_obs:[...]` Redis keys are continually updated with incoming status messages, while the `[...]:current_obs:[...]` Redis keys remain the same until confirmation is received from the processing nodes that processing of the current block has either been aborted or concluded successfully.

-If a `capture-start` message is received while the previously published target list is still being processed by the backed (and consequently the target selector is in the `processing` state), the function calculates a target list from the data contained under the `product_id:new_obs:*` Redis keys, without overwriting the `product_id:current_obs:*` keys.
+If a `capture-start` message is received while the previously published target list is still being processed by the back-end (and consequently the target selector is in the `processing` state), the function calculates a target list from the data contained under the `product_id:new_obs:*` Redis keys, without overwriting the `product_id:current_obs:*` keys.
 The target list for the new pointing is then compared with the remaining unprocessed sources from the current sample.
-If the new pointing contains a greater number of sources, with a lower median distance, than the remaining unprocessed sources from the current sample, processing is aborted and the new target list is published and sent to the processing nodes.
+If the new pointing contains a greater total number of sources (`n_remaining < n_new_list`) with a lower median distance (`r_med_new_list < r_med_remaining`) than the remaining unprocessed sources from the current sample, processing is aborted and the new target list is published and sent to the processing nodes.

 ```
 def _capture_start(self, message):
     [...]
-    if pStatus.proc_status == "ready":
+    if pStatus.proc_status == "processing":
         self.fetch_data(product_id, mode="new_obs")
         [...]
             if (n_remaining < n_new_list) and (r_med_new_list < r_med_remaining):
                 self.abort_criteria(product_id, n_remaining, n_new_list, r_med_remaining, r_med_new_list)
+                self.fetch_data(product_id, mode="current_obs")
+                [...]
+                self._publish_targets(targets_to_publish, product_id, sub_arr_id)
 ```

 #### `alerts` -> `capture-stop:product_id`